American Society of Appraisers

 The American Society of Appraisers (ASA) is an American nonprofit organization which serves as a professional affiliation of appraisers.
-The organization is a multi-discipline, voluntary membership, trade association representing and promoting their member appraisers.
+It is a multi-discipline, voluntary membership, trade association, representing and promoting their member appraisers.

 History

-The organization was formally formed in 1952, after consolidation of two prior appraisal organizations, The American Society of Technical Appraisers (ASTA), and the Technical Valuation Society (TVS).
+The organization was formally formed in 1952, after consolidation of two prior appraisal organizations, the American Society of Technical Appraisers (ASTA), and the Technical Valuation Society (TVS).

-In 2017, the Society merged with National Association of Independent Fee Appraisers (NAIFA), bringing total membership to over 5,500 members in 75 countries.
+In 2017, the society merged with National Association of Independent Fee Appraisers (NAIFA), bringing total membership to over 5,500 members in 75 countries.

-The ASA is also one of the eight trade association appraisal groups that founded The Appraisal Foundation.
+The ASA is one of the eight trade association appraisal groups that founded The Appraisal Foundation.